 my birthday mega bundle is sold out! you can still get the Twenty One bundle! https://t.co/7NijQzqygb

 Pop-up stores have become increasingly popular amongst online-only brands as a way of providing limited-time in-store customer experiences.
 They allow consumers a chance to test out products in real life before they commit to purchasing; encouraging shoppers who are hesitant to spend money based on online images and reviews alone.
 Regardless of the myriad of swatches Jenner posts on Instagram, not being able to test the shades on your own unique skin tone has always been a substantial downfall of online-only cosmetics brands.

 As the popularity of Kylie and her namesake company continues to soar, so has the number of pop-up stores.
 In November 2017, Jenner announced a total of seven pop-ups in the US, perfectly coinciding with the usual Christmas shopping mania.

 — Kylie Jenner (@KylieJenner) November 2, 2017

 Despite some controversy surrounding the strict rules enforced at the various destinations, the pop-up stores have attracted some incredible crowds over the past few years – crowds that were perhaps magnified by the possibly of meeting the lady herself.

 Whatever your opinion of her, Kylie Jenner is clearly more than just a pretty face (although it evidently helps to have one).
-It is likely that we’ll see Kylie Cosmetics reach the $1 billion mark very soon, and it will be fascinating to see how she adapts her marketing strategy to social platforms as they evolve.
+It is likely that we’ll see Kylie Cosmetics go from strength to strength, and it will be fascinating to see how she adapts her marketing strategy to social platforms as they evolve.